 Taking the next steps after diagnosis

 When diagnosed with hereditary ATTR (hATTR) amyloidosis, it’s important to know that you’re not alone.
-Your friends, family, doctor, and various resources are available to help manage your diagnosis.
+Along with various resources, your friends, family, and doctors are available to help you manage your diagnosis.

 Build your support system

-After diagnosis, there are going to be times that you may need help from loved ones.
+After diagnosis, there may be times that you need help from loved ones.
 The following steps can help you create a support network:

 Discussing your diagnosis of hATTR amyloidosis with your family can help them better understand what you’re going through, making it easier for them to find opportunities to help you in your everyday life, and helping them to know more about their own health.